 Weekly Recap: Co-packer & Applications Lab Progress

 The first Soylent factory was in Rob, Matt, and John’s (already) cramped San Francisco kitchen, which came to look a lot like a storeroom for a busy bakery: big bags of oat flour and maltodextrin stacked chest-high and a light beige dusting on countertops piled with tubs of powder.
-With 150,000 days of Soylent to produce, we needed a larger production space, and fast.
+We needed a larger production space, and fast.

 There are two basic options for producing a foodstuff at an industrial scale.
 The first is acquiring and operating your own manufacturing facility, which would give us complete control over every aspect of the production process.
 However, to operate our own facility would add a host of other concerns, including an array of expenses, a major time commitment, increased overhead, staffing, production and inventory management, regulatory compliance, developing relationships with suppliers, and more.
 With a ship date on the close side of 3 months and no capital to invest in a facility, this wasn’t a reasonable choice.